-Public Utility Snohomish PUD No.1 of Snohomish County Everett, WA Final - This document has been prepared for the District.
-It has been peer-reviewed by the District for accuracy and formatting based on information known at the time of its preparation and with that understanding is considered complete by the District.
+Public Utility Snohomish PUD No.1 of Snohomish County Everett, WA

+Final - This document has been prepared for Snohomish PUD.
+It has been peer-reviewed by the Snohomish PUD for accuracy and formatting based on information known at the time of its preparation and with that understanding is considered complete.
 The document may be cited as:

-Snohomish PUD.
-2021 Draft Annual Terrestrial Resource Monitoring Report, License T LA-1, for the Henry M. Jackson Hydroelectric Project, FERC No. P-2157.
-April 2022.
+Public Utility District No. 1 of Snohomish County (Snohomish PUD).
+2022 Annual Terrestrial Resource Monitoring Report, License T LA-1, for the Henry M. Jackson Hydroelectric Project, FERC No. P-2157.
+April 2023.